Teplitsa/Leyka/README.txt

 10. Google Analytics events

 == Changelog ==
+= 3.7 =
+* New: Extensions engine added.
+* New: Support packages Extension added.
+* New: now Gateways & Extensions lists have one markup group - "Modules".
+* New: now Gateways Wizards first step allow to enter Gateway parameters at once, without the need to pass the rest of the Wizard.
+* New: Donor's comment placeholder added to the emails content.
+* Fix: Admin footer & helpchat CSS bugfixes & improvements.
+* Fix: compatibility with non-standard WP core paths improved.
+* Fix: admin small fixes.

 = 3.6.1 =
 * New: now Gateways cards have an explicit settings link button.
 * New: Donors info column added to the admin Users list.